UBC-MDS/nba_player_stat/README.md

 Thank you for visiting our project,hope all of you can enjoy browsing the NBA player performance.

-This document just provide the basic information of this NBA Player Performance APP project.Please feel free to navigate each section by the list below:
+This document provides basic information of this NBA Player Performance.Please feel free to navigate each section by the list below:

 * [What are we doing?](#what-are-we-doing)
 * [Description of App](#description-of-app)